-In line with recommendations from the Equality and Human Rights Commission our equality objectives are an integral part of the business plan.
-The majority of our key Diversity and Inclusion activity is delivered through the Equality Action Plan, and scrutinised by a Corporate Driving Diversity Board made up of staff members from different areas of the organisation.
+In line with recommendations from the Equality and Human Rights Commission our objectives are an integral part of the business plan.
+The majority of our key Diversity and Inclusion activity is delivered through the Equality Action Plan, and scrutinised by a Diversity and Inclusion Board made up of staff members from different areas of the organisation.

 Engaging with Communities